inancgumus/learngo/04-statements-expressions-comments/questions/01-statements/README.md

-## Which one is the correct description for a statement?
-1. A statement instructs Go to do something *CORRECT*
-2. A statement produces a value
-3. A statement can't change the execution flow

-> **2:** A statement can't produce a value.
-However, it can indirectly help to produce a value.
->
->
-> **3:** It surely can.
->
->

-## What's the direction of execution in a Go code?
-1. From left to right
-2. From top to bottom *CORRECT*
-3. From right to left
-4. From bottom to top

-> **2:** That's right.
-Go executes the code from top-to-bottom, one statement at a time.
->
->

-## Which one is the correct description for an expression?
-1. An expression instructs Go to do something
-2. An expression produces a value *CORRECT*
-3. An expression can change the execution flow

-> **1:** It can't.
-Only a statement can do that.
->
->
-> **3:** It can't.
-Only a statement can do that.
->
->

-## Which one is the correct description for an operator?
-1. An operator instructs Go to do something
-2. An operator can change the execution flow
-3. An operator can combine expressions *CORRECT*

-> **1:** It can't.
-Only a statement can do that.
->
->
-> **2:** It can't.
-Only a statement can do that.
->
->

-## Why doesn't the following program work?
+# Questions: Statements #

+---

+## (1) Which of the following best describes a statement? ##

+1. A statement instructs Go to do something.
+2. A statement produces a value.
+3. A statement can't change the execution flow of a program.

+---

+**Solution: 1**

+That's right.
+A statement like `fmt.Println("hi")` tells go to print something to the console.

+> 2. A statement can't produce a value.
+However, it can indirectly help produce a value.
+> 3. Statements like `if` may change the execution flow of a program.

+---

+## (2) In what direction does Go execute code? ##

+1. From left to right.
+2. From top to bottom.
+3. From right to left.
+4. From bottom to top.

+---

+**Solution: 2**

+That's right.
+Go executes code from top to bottom, executing one statement at a time.

+---

+## (3) Which of the following best describes an expression? ##

+1. An expression instructs Go to do something.
+2. An expression produces a value.
+3. An expression can change the execution flow of a program.

+---

+**Solution: 2**

+1. Only statements can instruct Go to do something and3. change the execution flow of a pr gram.

+---

+## (4) Which one of the following best describes an operator? ##

+1. An operator instructs Go to do something.
+2. An operator can change the execution flow of a program.
+3. An operator can combine expressions.

+---

+**Solution: 3**

+If you combine string values with the operator `+` between them, the resulting value is a string literal.

+> 1. Only statements can instruct tell Go to do something
+> 2. Only statements can change the execution flow of a program.

+---

+## (5) Please review the following program and determine why it will not run. ##

 ```go
 package main
 import "fmt"